OxideGlassGroupAAU/StatMechGlass/README.md

 When building the former/former interaction database, use smg.smg_ternary_par:

-  1. Place your data in the Data/"Former""Former" directory, where "Former" corresponds to the network forming or intermediate specie of the glass.
+  1. Place data in the Data/"Former""Former" directory, where "Former" corresponds to the network forming or intermediate specie of the glass.
       Currently supported formers and intermediates:
           SiO<sub>2</sub>, B<sub>2</sub>O<sub>3</sub>, P<sub>2</sub>O<sub>5</sub>, Al<sub>2</sub>O<sub>5</sub>